w3f/polkadot-wiki/docs/learn-auction.md

 ## How it's used in Polkadot

 Polkadot will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
-The VRF will provide the base of the randomness which will retroactively determine the "end-time" of the auction.
+The VRF will provide the base of the randomness, which will retroactively determine the "end-time" of the auction.

 When an account bids, they can place bids for any of the available periods or ranges in a slot.